Which nationalities fought in Nelson's Navy?

 Sailors of non-British nationality were recruited in foreign ports, or transferred allegiance when their ship was taken as a prize in battle.

 At the Battle of Trafalgar in 1805, over 18,000 sailors and marines fought on the British side.
 Their names have now been collated into a database at The National Archives.
 The information has been extracted from ships' musters, survey returns, pensioners' records and certificates of service, while some of the information is sketchy and may be inaccurate, it does give an indication of multi-national crews.

 Apart from English, Welsh and Scottish, the Irish were by far the largest contingent with over 3573 men indicating that Ireland was their place of birth.
 There were over 361 American born sailors.
 There are examples of Swedes (78), Norwegians (25), Prussians (23), Russians (9), Maltese (25), and Italians (115).

 From France there were 20, and Spain 8.
 Even from land-locked Austria there were at least 5.

 From Canada, particularity Newfoundland and Nova Scotia, 31 men.
 17 are listed as born in Africa.
 They were all probably black although race is not given.
 Similarly 123 from the West Indies.
 Probably all former slaves, now free men and sailors.
 One appears in Denis Dighton's painting 'The Fall of Nelson'.
 Albeit 20 years after the battle, it is an acknowledgment that they served in the navy at the time.
-(Click on the top part of the link to view the image at the National Maritime Museum. [we have no control on the layout of this link])

 How each of these men came to be serving in the British Navy would be a fascinating story to research and tell.